yu3ufe/whatsapp-bulk-messenger/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.